rhysbrooks1/CS321-002-s25-team-09/README.md

 ## Run the project from an IDE: IntelliJ IDEA, VSCode or Eclipse

-Note that the following wiki pages may refer for GeneBankCreateBTree --> simply replace that with SSHCreateBtree.
+Note that the following wiki pages may refer to GeneBankCreateBTree --> simply replace that with SSHCreateBtree.
 In general, replace GeneBank with SSH.

 ### Eclipse